Close search results

 Grandparents have enjoyed playing this with grandchildren.
 Teaming up to find where Granny or Grandad are hiding in Mario Chase is a chance for older family members to outsmart the youngsters.
 Similarly, teaming up to hunt down ghosts in Luigi’s Mansion works brilliantly across wide age gaps.
 The simplicity of aiming with the Wii U tablet controller in The Legend of Zelda: Battle Quest enables novice players to quickly learn the ropes.
 Finally, Yoshi’s Fruit Cart rewards mature observation and memory rather than youthful reactions and button-mashing.

-Our examiner, Andy Robertson, first checked Nintendo Land 3 years ago.
-It was re-examined by Jo Robertson and updated 6 months ago.
+Our examiner, Jo Robertson, first checked Nintendo Land 5 years ago.
+It was re-examined by Thom Robertson and updated 12 weeks ago.

 This is an Action and Traversal game with Fighting, Platform, Puzzle, Race and Shooting elements.
 You can play with 1 to 5 players in the same room, but you can’t play it online.
 You can play this with up to 5 players although this varies depending on the game you select.